triplingual/Thesis/making-of/data-cleaning.md

 * Get [an Amazon Web Services (AWS) account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html); you can use your regular Amazon login if you have one, but it's worth considering whether managing your work (including expenses) would benefit from a distinct AWS account, weighed against the overhead of managing multiple accounts.
 * [Create a non-root admin user account in AWS](http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html), downloading the credentials document when it's available.
-* Create a developer-type user account in AWS (very similar to creating the non-root admin user above, but with a different group and permissions.
+* Create a developer-type user account in AWS in a process very similar to creating the non-root admin user above but with a different group and permissions.
 Download the credentials document when it's made available to you.
 * Get a [Bitnami Stacksmith account](https://bitnami.com/account/sign_up)
 * Create the smallest, least powered [AWS EC2 server for Node.js](https://aws.bitnami.com/launch/nodejs) you can through Bitnami
-	* (You'll need to wait 2 hours after creating the AWS admin user in order to create this server.)
+	* You'll need to wait 2 hours after creating the AWS admin user in order to create this server.
 	* You'll need two of the items from the downloaded credentials file for the admin user you created above.
 	* I don't know yet whether the storage for this box is persistent or not.
 My recommendation is to assume that anything you've stored on the box will disappear when you shut it down, which you should whenever you're not using it because the money starts to add up if you leave it running.
 That's fine if you can swing the coin and you need the box available all the time.
 I don't.
 Right now, I just want to have a Node.js box that I can merge GeoJSON files on from time to time.
 * ssh to the AWS EC2 box using the PEM file and connection command line provided by Bitnami